 Give the new consultant more work to do.

 The President should provide the new consultant with more work to do and kindly inform her that the job requires going directly to other people and asking those people how she could help them.

 Give the New Consultant time off.
-The President should allow the consultant to take the rest of the day enjoy success.

-The President should allow the consultant to take the rest of the day off as a small reward that shows the consultant that the President is pleased with her work and that it is important to take some time to
+The President should allow the consultant to take the rest of the day off as a small reward that shows the consultant that the President is pleased with her work and that it is important to take some time to enjoy success.
 Give time off but take it out of the paycheck.
 The President should give the new consultant the time off requested but take it out of Sarah's pay so she learns the value of her work to the company and does not take the new job for granted.